h15200/notes/system-design.md

 - some companies like uber will use a tool like `hailstorm` that randomly shuts down a microservice and logs what happens to find weaknesses

 - distributed systems can be so large and complex that it's possible to lose track of all service dependencies.
 Ex.. an owner of a microservice may not be completely clear on what other services it's relying on, and what other services it's being relied on

+## Metrics

+- Most companies have a metrics service for both current systems and later analysis
+- for later analysis, either a `Data Lake` (raw, unprocessed data) or a `data warehouse` (collection of formatted data) or both are used by some `etl` (Extract, Transform Load.
+Usually to send to data warehouse) or `cdc` (change-data collect. maybe lake or wareshouse) pipeline.
+- common tools include `Prometheus`, `Apache Druid`, and `Apache Spark`